GiantCaiB/AppConfigBoilerplate/README.md

 add appsettings.json and files for other environments: appsettings.devtest.json or appsettings.UAT.json...

 ## Last step to add a new configurable field
-add KVP in json file and add same name property in the class
+add Key-value-pairs in json file and add same name property in the class

 >{
 > "PortNumber": 1234